-In Citrix Hypervisor environments where Role-Based Access Control (RBAC) is implemented, only users with the RBAC role of Pool Admin can import and export OVF and OVA packages.
+In XenServer environments where Role-Based Access Control (RBAC) is implemented, only users with the RBAC role of Pool Admin or Pool Operator can import OVF and OVA packages.
+To export OVF and OVA packages, you must have the Pool Admin, Pool Operator, VM Power Admin, or VM Admin role.
 For more information about RBAC roles, see RBAC overview.